flanksource/canary-checker/README.md

 This check will execute the jmeter cli to execute the JMX test plan on the specified host

+When running Jmeter check one can increase the memory limits due to the usage of JRE inside the canary-checker pod

+Note: The default memory limit is set to 512Mi

 ```yaml
 jmeter:
     - jmxFrom: